-At the clinic we provide research-based, fundamental instruction in reading, mathematics, and written expression.
+At the clinic we provide research-based instruction in reading, mathematics, and written expression.
 The clinic teachers are closely supervised by UW-Eau Claire faculty who are present every day.
-Each child receives 2.25 hours of instruction, four days a week for five weeks.
+Each child receives two hours of instruction, four days a week for five weeks.
 The clinic is designed to meet the unique individual needs of children in grades K-6 who are experiencing difficulty acquiring basic skills.
 The LEAP Clinic is not appropriate for students with moderate/severe cognitive disabilities.

 The LEAP clinic is different from other summer school programs in important ways.

 - Low teacher-pupil ratio.
 The clinic is well staffed with experienced teachers.